theaquamarine/windows-powershell-docs/docset/windows/dnsserver/sync-dnsserverzone.md

 ## DESCRIPTION
 The **Sync-DnsServerZone** cmdlet synchronizes Domain Name System (DNS) zone data and root hint data for a zone to the persistent storage.
-The persistent storage can be Active Directory® Domain Services or a file.
+The persistent storage can be Active Directory??
+Domain Services or a file.

 ## EXAMPLES